Governments Turn Tables By Suing Public Records Requesters - Slashdot

 Many of these information outlaws failed to even submit Forms 223981A-1 and 32871BC-5, Application For Permit To Become Information Criminal and Certification of Illegal Information Gathering.
 That makes them double criminals!

-Drain this f&ing swamp (Score:2, Insightful)
+Drain this f&ing swamp (Score:4, Informative)

 Trump needs to remember the reason he was voted in: put and end to this deep-state bullshit.